RedBearLab/nRF51822-Arduino/README.md

     Menu > File > Examples > 01.Basics > Blink

+  Use the upload icon to load the sketch to your board.

 3. BLE Examples

   There are some BLE examples you can try.